Skip to main contentSkip to search

 Direct Answer

-Navigate the OAP by registering with Access OAP, completing assessments, applying for interim funding, securing school accommodations, and maintaining detailed records throughout the 5+ year wait.
+Navigate the OAP by registering with Access OAP, completing assessments, applying for interim funding, securing school accommodations, and maintaining detailed records throughout the multi-year wait (5+ years, ETWO analysis of MCCSS FOI data (obtained by the Ontario Autism Coalition)).

 Being organized, proactive, and persistent is essential for managing the OAP system effectively.